Valeriy-Burlaka/KodeKata/golang/web/interactive-spaces/spec.md

 Space /spaces/{id} page:

-- If the space was just created (a first visit to a space by its author), displays the space password (only one time)
+- If the space was just created (a first visit to a space by its author), displays the space password (only one time).
+We use a modal window for this, which warns the user that the password will be displayed only once and suggests to copy it using the "Copy" button.
 - Allows navigation back to the index
 - A 100x100 grid, scrollable.
 Uses 5mm cell size
 - When space is in "started" state, the cells in the grid are constantly "evolving", adding a new "active cell" approximately each second or so.
 - "inactive" and "active" cells have a different appearance (transparent and colored respectively)
 - When teh space is in "stopped" state, no evolution happens
 - For simplicity, the evolution happens to cells sequentially, starting from the top left corner and going right.
-When reaching the end of the line, it moves to the next line in the grid and goes right again.
+When reaching the end of the line, it moves to the next line in the grid and goes to the right again.
 - Connects to /spaces/{id}/events SSE endpoint to receive updates to the grid (activated cells) in real time
 - Has "Unlock" button that shows a modal window accepting the space password and unlocks the space for modifications if the password is correct
 - Modifications include editing the space name and stop/pausing the space evolution (activating new cells)

-## Backend:
+## Backend

 General:

-- This doesn't need to be deployed, — the server can run on localhost
+- Use Golang for implementation.
+The usage of 3rd-party libraries is allowed where it makes sense.
-- Use Golang for implementation
+- Store space data in a local JSON file.
+Ensure correct file handling with concurrent writes.
-- Store space data in a local JSON file
+- Use structured logging to the console and file for logs.

 Routes: